PipelineAI/pipeline/docs/quickstart/sagemaker/README.md

 ### Distributed TensorFlow Training
-* These instructions are under active development
+_Note: These instructions are under active development._

 _Note:  The paths below are relative to the sample datasets located here:  `s3://datapalooza-us-west-2/tensorflow/census/input/`._